 Q: What would you say have been some of your mistakes as an entrepreneur?

 A: So I made so many mistakes I lost count.
 My biggest mistake is taking time to release a service.
 The problem with being a scientist/engineer is that you become very detailed orientated as you are trying to make sure that all your experiments run well, though in entrepreneurship you need to use a lean approach; build quickly, release faster and modify as you go along repeating the cycle.
 It took me a while to get the hang of that and I’m still trying to grasp this simple concept.
-It easier said then done.
+It easier said than done.

 Q: What is good about being an entrepreneur in Oxfordshire?
 Bad?